Adolescent Health Center at Children's Sheikh Zayed Campus

-Children’s National Health System is committed to providing primary care services to children throughout the Washington, DC region.
-Care is offered at seven convenient locations with extended weekday and Saturday hours.
-We encourage you to visit your medical home when your child is well; however our patients are welcome to be seen for sick care at whichever of our seven health centers that is most convenient for them.
+Children’s National Health System is committed to providing primary care services to children throughout the Washington, D.C., region.
+Care is offered at six convenient locations with extended weekday and Saturday hours.
+We encourage you to visit your medical home when your child is well; however our patients are welcome to be seen for sick care at any of our six convenient health centers.

-Children's Adolescent Health Center provides comprehensive, primary care for adolescents ages 12 to 21.
+Adolescent Health Center at Children's Sheikh Zayed Campus provides comprehensive, primary care for adolescents ages 12 to 21.
 Some 10 and 11 year olds are treated if developmentally mature.
-Physicians in the Adolescent Health Center also serves as sub-specialty care consultants for community health care providers who refer their patients to the center.
+Physicians in the Adolescent Health Center also serve as sub-specialty care consultants for community healthcare providers who refer their patients to the center.

 - Burgess Clinic was established in 1989 to promote a supportive environment and meet the unique medical needs of adolescents infected with or affected by HIV/AIDS -- a place where we can offer young patients both help and hope.

 - TASA (Teens Against the Spread of AIDS) is a program for high school students ages 16 – 18 from the Washington, DC area.
 Using theater, poetry, and hip hop, TASA members educate their peers, parents, and health professionals about important teen health concerns, including HIV, sexuality, and violence.